jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

 1. if a method has its own cancellation token and wants to enumerate an async enumerable it received, it could not use the token it wants with that enumerable (the cancellation token would be already built into the enumerable),
 2. the same cancellation token would be used in every enumerator when the collection is enumerated multiple times,

-So instead, you need to implement the enumerable yourself and put your business logic in `async IAsyncEnumerator<int> GetAsyncEnumerable(CancellationToken cancellationToken)` (an async iterator method).
+So instead, you need to implement the enumerable yourself and put your business logic in `async IAsyncEnumerator<int> GetAsyncEnumerable(CancellationToken cancellationToken)`.

 Here's what that looks like: